HIV prevention and support

 Does PrEP have side effects?

-Some people in clinical studies of PrEP had early side effects such as an upset stomach or loss of appetite, headache, but these are usually mild and usually go away within the first month.
-Some people did have some kidney disturbance but this did not lead to serious long-term kidney problems.
+Some people in clinical studies of PrEP had early side effects such as an upset stomach or loss of appetite and headache, but these are usually mild and go away within the first month.
+Some people had some kidney disturbance, but this did not lead to serious long-term kidney problems.

-The medication used in PrEP has been used to treat people living with HIV for many years and has been shown to be low risk of serious side effects.
-However, if using PrEP and you are experiencing side effects, you should discuss this with the GP or clinic where you are having your regular checkups.
-Ideally, you have a kidney function blood test and a urine test before you start and may need this repeating if you remain on PrEP.
+The medication used in PrEP has been used to treat people living with HIV for many years and has been shown to be at low risk of serious side effects.
+However, if you experience side effects of using PrEP, you should discuss this with the GP or clinic where you have your regular checkups.
+Ideally, you have a kidney function blood test and a urine test before you start and may need to repeat them if you remain on PrEP.

 PrEP on the NHS (in Birmingham and Solihull)

-From 5th October 2020 PrEP is available on the NHS in Birmingham and Solihull via the Umbrella sexual health service.
-This is only with tenofovir disoproxil fumarate and not the newer tenofovir alfenamide.
+From 5 October 2020, PrEP is available on the NHS in Birmingham and Solihull via Umbrella Health.
+Please note that this is with tenofovir disoproxil fumarate, and not the newer tenofovir alfenamide.

-If you would like access PrEP on the NHS call Umbrella Sexual Health on 0121 237 5700.
+If you would like access PrEP on the NHS, please call Umbrella Health on 0121 237 5700.
 You may then be booked into a telephone clinic initially.
 You will need sexual health tests, and in particular a negative HIV test before you start PrEP.

-If you have any other queries, call sexual health team at Birmingham LGBT on 0121 643 0821.
+If you have any other queries, please call Birmingham LGBT on 0121 643 0821 and ask to speak to a member of the sexual health team.

 Can’t get PrEP on the NHS right now?
 Where can I get PrEP in the UK?

 PrEP is now available on the NHS in the UK.
-Some people still choose, for differrent reasons, to purchase / obtain PrEP via the internet.
+Some people still choose, for various reasons, to purchase PrEP online.

 NB: The NHS will only supply tenofovir disoproxil fumarate and not tenofovir alfenamide.